mhaack/mh-site/src/posts/2022-01-20-website-history.md

 Getting started with Eleventy was pretty easy.
 The [documentation](https://www.11ty.dev/docs/) is excellent and there are plenty of how-to guides like [this one](https://css-irl.info/from-gatsby-to-eleventy/).

-At the very beginning i started with the [Eleventy Duo](https://github.com/yinkakun/eleventy-duo) theme.

-While the template helped to kick start the site I added a bunch of custom extensions.
-The site evolved quickly, the entire CSS got changed to [Tailwind CSS](https://tailwindcss.com/), it has little in common with the original template any more.
+The initial template I used was the [Eleventy Duo](https://github.com/yinkakun/eleventy-duo) theme.
+While it helped me get the site up and running, I added quite a few extensions and customizations.
+As the site got more and more complex, I re-wrote the entire CSS to [Tailwind CSS](https://tailwindcss.com/), and little remains of the original template.

 Source hero image: [unsplash.com](https://unsplash.com/photos/tZc3vjPCk-Q)